Last Updated on

 Regarding Special Diets

-Again, Hill’s Science Diet Perfect Weight is highly recommended.
-There are also prescription diets that slow down the effects of kidney disease, heart disease and intestinal problems among other conditions.
+There are prescription diets that slow down the effects of kidney disease, heart disease and intestinal problems among other conditions.

 Specialized diets are usually prescribed to geriatric dogs.
 Sometimes they’re life savers!